graeme-walker/emailrelay-build/emailrelay-src/README.rst

 Introduction
 ============
 E-MailRelay is a lightweight SMTP_ store-and-forward mail server with POP_ access to spooled messages.
-It can be used as a personal internet mail server with SpamAssassin spam filtering and DNSBL_ connection blocking.
-Forwarding can be to a fixed smarthost or using DNS MX routing.
-External scripts can be used for address validation and e-mail message processing.
+It can be used as a personal internet mail server using SpamAssassin spam filtering and DNSBL_ connection blocking, with incoming e-mail delivered to maildir_ mailboxes.
+Store-and-forward operation is normally to a fixed smarthost but DNS MX routing can also be configured.
+External scripts can be used for address validation and for processing e-mail messages as they are received.

 .. image:: whatisit.png
    :alt: whatisit.png